crazycat9942/FieldArrowsJava/README.md

+# ***Download the program by going to the latest release on the right hand side of the screen and running the .jar file***

 **Simulates user defined equations including vector fields and complex-valued functions**

-  *Download the program by going to the latest release and running the .jar file*

 **Creating a vector field:**
   - Input the functions of the vector field such that the x component is in the "P" box and the y component is in the "Q" box.
 For example, P = y and Q = 0 would make the x component of the vectors proportional to the y value.